Substra/substrafl/benchmark/camelyon/README.md

 ### Configuration

-Modify the [configuration file](./connect_conf/remote.yaml) with the needed credentials If you already have a configuration file, you can specify its relative path to the `./connect_conf` folder as an optional arg when running the benchmark:
+Modify the [configuration file](./substra_conf/remote.yaml) with the needed credentials If you already have a configuration file, you can specify its relative path to the `./substra_conf` folder as an optional arg when running the benchmark:

 ```sh
 python benchmarks.py --mode remote --credentials my_credentials.yaml
 ```

-### Connect assets management
+### Substra assets management

-In remote, one can chose to reuse some assets by passing their keys in the [keys.json](./connect_conf/keys.json), e.g.:
+In remote, one can chose to reuse some assets by passing their keys in the [keys.json](./substra_conf/keys.json), e.g.:

 ```json
 {